 Data Plane Security refers to the methods used to secure the data objects stored in Azure Storage – the blobs, queues, tables, and files.
-We've seen methods to encrypt the data and security during transit of the data, but how do you go about allowing access to the objects?
+We've seen methods to encrypt the data and security during transit of the data, but how do you go about controlling access to the objects?

-One exception to note is that you can allow public access to your blobs by setting the access level for the container that holds the blobs accordingly.
+In addition, for Blob Storage, you can allow public access to your blobs by setting the access level for the container that holds the blobs accordingly.
 If you set access for a container to Blob or Container, it will allow public read access for the blobs in that container.
 This means anyone with a URL pointing to a blob in that container can open it in a browser without using a Shared Access Signature or having the storage account keys.

 Storage Account Keys